FOOD AND NUTRITION ON OUR TREKKING HOLIDAYS

 Responsible Adventures provides a varied, interesting menu on treks throughout the Himalayas.
 Vegetarian, vegan and gluten-free meals can be catered for upon request, and other special diets can be accommodated with advance notice.

 Trekking is not only fun, but it is beneficial for you.
 It helps in detoxifying the body while also nourishing the soul.
 Although to provide a better experience, we also tailor our meals to include superfoods as part of the ingredients, to keep you fit and healthy, while also assisting in acclimatization to high altitude.
 The combination of hiking in the pristine mountain air and healthy food makes trekking with us a complete wellness adventure.
-The specially designed meals are available on our trekking holidays in Nepal, Darjeeling, Sikkim, Tibet, and Ladakh in India.
+The specially designed meals are available on our trekking holidays in Nepal, Darjeeling, Sikkim, Ladakh in India and Tibet.
 Often our clients say that the food on our treks is even better than meals in the city.

 We don't skimp either, we make sure there is plenty of food and drink for you and your trekking companions - when exerting yourself on the trail, nutrition is paramount.
 Don't fear too, if you're not a fan of certain foods, we provide plenty of variety and will take all preferences into account!